RedHenDev/vibe/README.md

 to do

+i- perhaps lore and deeper game narrative revealed by NPCs and, or, artefacts found on the terrain -- perhaps map gives clue to this, revealing a log of e.g. 0/10 secrets found or something?
+Or a log of narrative fragments.

+i- take locomotive fun as a key, perhaps secondary mechanic of the game, esp. since VR (e.g. ATOT web-slinging is fantastic.)

+-b players spawn in random radius around official spawn site, to prevent spawning inside other or stationary models.

 -f 2d map showing locations of all clients; dynamically zoom out to fit all in?
 Or, allow client to zoom as they wish.

 -b fuse fix for when on mobile.
 Seems to remain on.